JPLynch35/rales_engine/README.md

 `bundle exec rake`

 #### Example URLs
-To run a locally hosted server, run the command `rails s`.
+To run a locally hosted server, use the command:
+`rails s`
 Within your browser, you can now navigate to the following URLs to see the JSON responses.

 * Returns a collection of items associated with that merchant: